 Coinbase is an exchange, meaning it functions as an online brokerage for buying, selling, and trading cryptocurrencies.
 Users create an account and add funds via a standard financial account or credit card to purchase cryptocurrency.
 Those funds are used to purchase cryptocurrency, and Coinbase will store that currency until you sell, trade, or move it to your digital wallet.

-For example: If you want to buy some Bitcoin, Coinbase would broker the transaction.
+For example: If you want to buy some Bitcoin, Coinbase will broker the transaction.
 You would create a Coinbase account, connect your bank account, and submit an order to purchase Bitcoin.
 You are exchanging U.S. dollars for Bitcoin, and Coinbase is storing that Bitcoin for you until you decide to do something with it.

 Coinbase Pro functions the same way, allowing users to deposit fiat funds and exchange them into cryptocurrencies.
 The main difference is that Coinbase Pro does not allow purchases via debit or credit cards.